Talent & Leadership

-- Before COVID, it was very common to set salary ranges based on Metro area and market rate.
+- Before COVID-19, it was very common to set salary ranges based on metro area and market rate.
 This has been a longstanding practice in HR for many companies, especially in New York or San Francisco.

 - It’s dependent on the volume of employees moving.
 If it would kill morale to adjust people’s pay to a lower rate for moving, you don’t need to do so philosophically, especially if it’s only a few people.

 - It also depends on where the employee plans to relocate.
-If there’s only a 10% difference in market, it may not be worth it to lower their salary.
+If there’s only a 10% difference in the market rate, it may not be worth it to lower their salary.

 - For larger companies, a market-based strategy is recommended.
 For smaller companies, it’s case by case, with some companies choosing to re-evaluate post-COVID when employees return to an office environment.